4castRenewables/maelstrom-a6/README.md

 ### Deployment and Inference with Amazon SageMaker

-1. Register a model in the MLflow UI
+1. Register a model in the MLflow UI.
 2. Build and push the MLflow image for serving with Amazon Sagemaker
    ```commandline
    poetry run mlflow sagemaker build-and-push-container